luphieanza/tldr/pages/osx/basicommands.md

 `top`

-- Displays a list of all the processes a user performs, -ux will display the user process running this command:
+- Display a list of all the processes a user performs, -ux will display the user process running this command:

 `ps -aux`

-- Turning off a specific process on the Process ID or PID is written, can use the 'Force Quit' command that is under the top left apple logo:
+- Turn off a specific process on the Process ID or PID is written, can use the 'Force Quit' command that is under the top left apple logo:

 `kill -9 [pid]`